-A few months back, I got into a conversation about the concept — and consequences — of child-centered education with a friend who teaches high school.
-Suffice it to say that neither of us is a particularly big fan of it, and the discussion was, for the most part, more cathartic than edifying, but halfway through the discussion, my friend commented that “child-centered” could be understood to mean that education is focused on the child’s needs (seemingly not a bad thing) but that it could also be understood to mean “education that is focused on being a child.”
+A few months back, I got into a conversation about the concept — and consequences — of child-centered education with a colleague who teaches high school.
+Suffice it to say that neither of us is a particularly big fan of that approach, and the discussion was, for the most part, more cathartic than edifying.
+But then, halfway through the discussion, my friend commented that “child-centered” could not only be understood to refer to a type of education that is focused on children’s needs, but that it could also be interpreted to mean “education that is focused on being a child.”

 That got my attention: as obvious as it seemed, I had never really considered that meaning before.